hl7au/au-fhir-base/input/pagecontent/generalguidance.md

    - a cloud provider assigning patient identifiers for multiple clients: `http://cloud-provider.com/identifiers/patient-id`
    - an identifier assigned by a tenant within a multi-tenant application: `http://cloud-provider.com/identifiers/tenant-id/patient-id`

-Additional guidance can be found in the [Identifiers](https://hl7.org/fhir/R4/datatypes.html#Identifier) section of the FHIR Specification.
+Additional guidance can be found in the [Identifiers](https://hl7.org/fhir/R4/datatypes.html#Identifier) section of the FHIR standard.

 **HPI-O scoped Identifiers**